Chimise/foodrecipe/SOLUTION.md

 ## Project Structure

-The libs folder contains all flutter related codes.
+The `libs` folder contains all flutter related codes.
 The project follows a component based approach breaking down reusable widgets as a standalone widget which can be found in the `widgets` folder.
 The `screens` folders contains the home screen and any other screen that will be added into the application.

-Dummy data and models are stored inside the `data` and `models` folder respectively.
+Dummy data and models are stored inside the `data` and `models` folders respectively.
 The entry file for the application is the `main.dart` file.

 ## Screenshot